Avzgui/LeHibouc/README.md

 #Le Hibouc
-##The Online Communal E-books Library
+##The Online Community Library

 ###Description

-Le Hibouc is an open source project of an online communal library where everyone who likes to read books can comes, reads and share.
+Le Hibouc is an open source project of an online community library where everyone who likes to read books can comes, reads and share.

 ###Quick Start